 On August 3, 2022, the Company's Board of Directors approved a share repurchase program, under which the Company is authorized to purchase up to \$80 million of its outstanding common stock through December 31, 2024.
 We expect to fund share repurchases primarily with cash on hand, cash flow from operations and the usage of the available portion of the revolving credit facility.
 The timing and amount of any repurchases will be made at our discretion, taking into account a number of factors, including market conditions.
-As of September 30, 2022, we have repurchased 376,838 shares of our common stock for a total of \$4 million.
-All shares repurchased shall be retired pursuant to the terms of the share repurchase program.
+For the three months ended March 31, 2023, we repurchased 3,261,691 shares of our common stock for a total of \$36 million, of which 244,604 shares, or \$3 million, were held in treasury stock and subsequently settled in April 2023.
+As of March 31, 2023, we had approximately \$37 million remaining under the program's authorization.